 Jonathan O. Smith.; Braja K. Mandal.; Robert Filler.; James W. Beery.
 Reaction of ethyl 4,4,4-trifluoroacetoacetate enolate with 3-bromo-1,1,1-trifluoroacetone: synthesis of 2,4-bis (trifluoromethyl) furan.
 Journal of Fluorine Chemistry.
 1977, 81, (2), 123-128.

 Extremely flammable liquid and vapour.
-Causes skin irritation.
-Causes serious eye irritation.
+Causes severe skin burns and eye damage.
 May cause respiratory irritation.